HenrikJoreteg/human-javascript/ch06 - models.md

 Since arrays and dates are Objects in JS, they're passed by reference.

-So, what happens if we want to store a list of ids as a property of a user?
+So, what happens if we want to store a list of IDs as a property of a user?

 In Backbone, how would we get a `change` event?